 The research team recruited 36 adults aged 60 and above and gathered data about their health, lifestyle, and psychological well-being.
 The elderly participants also had to undergo neuropsychological tests and magnetic resonance imaging (MRI).
 Upon analyzing the participants’ cognitive performance and imaging results, the research team found that individuals who consumed either green tea, oolong tea, or black tea at least four times a week for about 25 years had brain regions that were interconnected more efficiently.

 In a study by Schmidt et al., healthy male volunteers received a soft drink containing several grams of green tea extract before they solved working memory tasks.
-Scientists then analyzed how this affected the brain activity of the men using magnetic resonance imaging (MRI).
-The MRI showed increased connectivity between the parietal and the frontal cortex of the brain.
-These neuronal findings correlated positively with improvement in task performance of the participants.
-The findings suggest that green tea might increase the short-term synaptic plasticity of the brain.
+Scientists then analyzed how this affected the men’s brain activity using magnetic resonance imaging (MRI).
+The MRI showed increased connectivity between the brain’s parietal and frontal cortex.
+Furthermore, these neuronal findings correlated positively with the improved task performance of the participants.
+These findings suggest that green tea might increase the short-term synaptic plasticity of the brain.

-A study published in the American Journal of Epidemiology suggests that a good intake of vitamin E might help prevent poor memory.
+A study published in the American Journal of Epidemiology suggests that a good vitamin E intake might help prevent poor memory.
 Nuts, particularly almonds and hazelnuts, are excellent sources of natural vitamin E.

 Researchers at Andrews University discovered the brain-boosting power of walnuts.
 They divided 64 students into two groups.
 One group munched on banana bread made with walnuts every day for two months.
 The second group ate banana bread without walnuts for the same period.

-At the end of the eight weeks, they gave the students a variety of cognitive tests.
+They gave the students various cognitive tests at the end of the eight weeks.
 They discovered the students who had eaten walnuts daily for two months performed better on tests that measured inferential reasoning.
 Inferential reasoning is the ability to judge the accuracy of statements in articles, papers, or other sources.